graphql/foundation.graphql.org/content/news/2020-04-03-how-and-why-playground-and-graphiql-are-joining-forces.md

 ## Enter Playground

-Alongside GraphiQL, many of us are familiar with it's sibling - the handsome & feature-full [GraphQL Playground](https://github.com/prisma-labs/graphql-playground).
+Alongside GraphiQL, many of us are familiar with its sibling - the handsome & feature-full [GraphQL Playground](https://github.com/prisma-labs/graphql-playground).
 Following GraphiQL's lead, it uses our `codemirror-graphql` ([Insomnia](https://insomnia.rest/graphql/), [Altair](https://altair.sirmuel.design/) and many others are also in this club!).
 This is why there are so many similarities between the direct editing experience of these tools.

 Playground is _exactly_ what we wanted to happen.
 It helped drive the development of our language ecosystem, and gave users an easier option than the more customization-oriented GraphiQL.
 It provided a ton of excellent features - `graphql-config` support, multiple tabs, i18n, and http server middlewares.